carderne/leaflet-gsheets/README.md

 ## Folium and gspread

-I also did another version (code in the folium-gspread folder) recreating this using only Python and the [Folium](https://github.com/python-visualization/folium) library.
+I also did another version (code in the [folium-gspread](https://github.com/carderne/leaflet-gsheets/tree/master/folium-gspread) folder) recreating this using only Python and the [Folium](https://github.com/python-visualization/folium) library.
 This requires a server instance running to update the map, however.
 The output map is identical to the one created above.
+I explained this version in my other blog post: [A workflow for Python mapping with automatic updating](https://rdrn.me/python-mapping-automatic-updating/)